ashutoshmjain/gita/src/ananta.md

 >
 > Blavatsky believed that the avatara-related Hindu texts were an allegorical presentation of Darwinian evolution.
 Some Orientalists and reformist Hindus in India picked up this idea to rationalize Hinduism as being consistent with modern science.
 Keshub Chandra Sen stated in 1882,

-Above ten incarnations of `Hari` are described as "full incarnations" though there are thousands of semi-complete incarnations representing minor milestones in our journey to a evolved civilized way of life.
+Above ten incarnations of `Hari` are described as "full incarnations" — major evolutionary milestones.
+There are thousands  of other  incarnations representing minor milestones in our journey to a civilized way of life.
+In `Hinduism`, it is customary to attribute every accomplishment to the blessings of `Vishnu` — `Hari Krupa`.

 In a way, `Hari` is the manifestative potency of `Brmha` - the entire knowledge base.
-Thus the "stories" of `Hari` (`Hari Katha`) are the stories of creation.
-They signify the upwards trajectory of human cognition - be it our infinite universe or the tiny innovations within our realm — from the "wheel" to our  first car(t), or the first flight in open skies to imbibe the freedom of birds,  or the fist light bulb to mimic a tiny Sun in our captive backyard.
-Or the operating systems, the internet , or the virtual worlds — anything that takes us to higher orbit of consciousness — these stories are endless, because such manifestations are endless
+It is the accumulation of certain degree of rigor and knowledge that suddenly  precipitates into success.
+Thus the "stories" of `Hari` (`Hari Katha`) are the stories of creative accomplishments.
+From manifestation of a coherent book by a solo writer, to millions of us working together to write Wikipedia —  they signify the upwards trajectory of cognition.
+Be it the primordial force that instantiated our universe, or the tiny innovations within our realm — from the "wheel" to our  first car(t), or the first flight in open skies,  or the fist light bulb.
+Or the operating systems, the internet , or the virtual worlds — anything that takes us to higher orbit of consciousness.
+These stories are endless, because such manifestations are endless.

+It doesn't really matter if the story is put in factual format with unassuming experimental data, or it is a flight of fancy with dragons or zombies; as long as the narrative targets active upwards progression, it is self consuming and self sustaining.
+And telling such stories is inspiring as much as listening to them.

 In all such stories, there is an element of innovation.
-We may call it creativity — a divine force that uses us like a vessel to evolve something new. `Krishna` — the eighth incarnation of `Vishnu` named such distinguished manifestations as his `Vibhooties` (entities that have attained perfections ).
+We may call it creativity or hard work — a divine force toils us like a potters' wheel to seek perfection. `Krishna` — the eighth incarnation of `Vishnu` named such distinguished manifestations as his `Vibhooties` (entities that have attained perfections ).

 When asked by `Arjuna` to describe himself, in chapter ten of `Bhagvad Gita` ..

 > O Janardana (another name for `Krishna`), copiously declare thy mystic powers and (thy) perfections, for I am never satiated with hearing thy nectar-like words.

 `Krishna` responded  ...
-I am that creative force in all such endeavours...
+I am that "force of creation" in all such endeavours...

-> Quote from original translation of `Mahabharata` by `Kisari Mohan Ganguli` ..
+> <sup> Quote from original translation of `Mahabharata` by `Kisari Mohan Ganguli` ..</sup>
 >
 > "The Holy One said,--'Well, unto thee I will declare my divine perfections, by means of the principal ones (among them), O chief of the Kurus, for there is no end to the extent of my (perfections).[236]
 >